syeo66/syeo66/README.md

 #### Some stuff I did 🔭

 - https://shuffle.raven.ch/ - Log in with your Spotify account, select the playlists to pick songs from, click 'Shuffle' to start playing a random selection.
+- https://synth.raven.ch/ - A synth using the Web Audio API (very much work in progess...)
 - https://slowplayer.raven.ch/ - Virtual version of my slowplayer.
 See exactly what I see on my desk. 😄

 #### Get in touch 📫